 MSW: A New Career in Two Years

 The Master of Social Work degree is one of the most popular "second career" options out there today for people who are interested in switching careers and have an interest in social services.
-It is a two year program that leads to a terminal degree, making the graduate eligible for initial credentialing in the social work field in order to practice in a carefully regulated industry.
+It is a two year program that can lead to a terminal degree, which could make the graduate eligible for initial credentialing in the social work field in order to practice in a carefully regulated industry.
 To a certain extent however, the degree is just the beginning of the educational experience.

 Becoming a Fully Licensed MSW

 Social workers are licensed by the state.
 In most states, licensure as a fully operative Licensed Clinical Social Worker (LCSW) requires a total of 3,000 hours or more of field work.
 For that reason most states have developed several gradations of licensure for social workers, allowing new graduates to work their way up to senior level.
 In Minnesota there are four levels of social work licenses, all of which have differing requirements for field work and in some cases, education.

 In most states there is an entry level status for MSW graduates - in some cases referred to as a Registered Social Worker or Social Work Associate.
 That provisional license is available to new MSW graduates who have found a job and someone to play a supervisorial role so that the new graduate can begin to get the two years' required clinical hours in that are required prior to licensure as a professional who can practice clinically without supervision and provide consulting services.
 Most states require a total of 3,000 hours' supervised clinical work; some of the clinical hours put in as a student may be applied against that requirement.